-- Ohio possesses a wealth of arts supporters who are eager to share their success stories in the arts.
-To assist these advocates, the OAC created the Arts Ambassadors program and invited more than 100 constituents to participate.
-The hope is that inviting constituents to speak on behalf of the arts and arming them with useful reference materials will encourage them to take advantage of opportunities for building awareness of the OAC's work and the crucial role the agency plays in the state's infrastructure. - The OAC supported three Ohio artists to attend the 2012 Alliance of Artists Communities Conference in Kansas City, Missouri.
+• Ohio possesses a wealth of arts supporters who are eager to share their success stories in the arts.
+To assist these advocates, the OAC created the Arts Ambassadors program and

+• The OAC supported three Ohio artists to attend the 2012 Alliance of Artists Communities Conference in Kansas City, Missouri.
 The conference included sessions about local public funding models for residency sites; sustainability of artist communities; art galleries and residency programs; trends in public philanthropy; use of assessment to address the needs of artists; and artists' roles in creative placemaking.